bbbpppwagg/AppNet/README.md

 Use the crawler to get 20,000 app descriptions and comments from the AppStore, and then text processing to get the tag of each app.
 # data_preparation
 Word segmentation and topic extraction
+# build_index
+Use the wordnet's inference mechanism to build the index of the tag.
+This index refers to the association of semantic information including synonymous relations, upper and lower positions, and antisense relationships.